 Don’t Miss Out on Deductions

-Taxpayers can deduct qualified medical expenses that exceed 10% of their adjusted gross income (AGI). include treatments, surgery and preventive care, as well as dental and vision care.
-You and services.
+Taxpayers can deduct qualified medical expenses that exceed 10% of their adjusted gross income (AGI).
+Qualified medical expenses that are generally deductible include treatments, surgery and preventive care, as well as dental and vision care.
+You may also be able to deduct costs for health care insurance or long-term-care insurance premiums and services.
 If a parent is claimed as a dependent on their child’s tax return and the child pays for the parent’s medical or nursing home expenses, then the child may be able to deduct those costs.

 Your Local CPA Can Help